 How Not to Lose Money When Selling Your Home

-This incident tells me that many sellers don't know how much their home is worth or even how much they owe.
-If they don't know these two fundamental facts, they might not know how to save money when selling.
+Many sellers don't know how much their homes are worth or even how much they owe.
+Without these two fundamental facts, it's difficult to know how to save money when selling.
 There are many ways to not lose money when selling a home.

 Hire an Experienced Listing Agent